Arlington Country Day School: Athletics

 ACDS had many sports programs.
 Its most notable is the boys' varsity basketball team, which has been called "one of the most celebrated programs in the country".
 The team won the Florida state Class 2A championship in 2005.
 ACDS repeated the championship in 2006, with a convincing 73–37 win over North Palm Beach Benjamin in a game played at the Lakeland Center.
 Again in 2007, the team defeated Port St. Lucie, 72–43, to three-peat.
 In March 2008, a four-peat was accomplished with ACDS again winning the state Class 2A title, beating Weston Sagemont, 54–53.
 The next season they again won the Class 2A state championship.
 They are only 1 of 2 teams to ever win 5 consecutive titles.
-The boys basketball team has appeared on national television and often travel around the country to play.
+The boys' basketball team appeared on national television and often traveled around the country to play.
 Jason Bennett, a 7'3" center, agreed in December 2006 to play for Kansas State University.

-Arlington Country Day School finished eighth in the country in the USA Today 2005 boys basketball rankings, one of only eight schools to be ranked in the top 25 for the entire season.
+Arlington Country Day School finished eighth in the country in the USA Today 2005 boys' basketball rankings, one of only eight schools to be ranked in the top 25 for the entire season.
 The 2006 team finished the season ranked 14th nationwide by USA Today.

 In 2000 and 2001, the ACDS baseball team won back-to-back Class 1A titles, winning their second title on May 15, 2001, by defeating Archbishop Carroll High School of Miami by a final score of 10–8 in a game played at Legends Field in Tampa, Florida.
 On May 18, 2006, the baseball team won their third state title in six years, with a 4–2 victory over Lakeland Santa Fe Catholic.